 “Snow” is a word not often used in the Sunshine State, and you won’t find any of it here.
 US Climate Data reports an annual high temperature of 84.8 degrees and an annual low temperature of 65.4 degrees.
 With the average temperature of 75.1 degrees, it’s easy to see why Florida has topped the list of preferred states for retirees for many years.
-It may also be one of the contributing factors to Florida being one of the happiest states in America.

 A Variety of Beaches